-With over 20 years of design experience, Mark knows how to get clients to the finish line.
+Mark is a graphic designer working from Whitehorse, Yukon.
+With decades of design experience, Mark knows how to get clients across the finish line.

-Mark is currently a designer with Animikii, Inc. Animikii Inc. is a web-services company building custom software, web-applications and websites.
-They work with leading Indigenous groups across North America to leverage technology for social, economic and cultural initiatives.
-As a 100% Indigenous-owned technology company they work with their clients to implement solutions that amplify their efforts and achieve better outcomes for Indigenous people in these areas.
-Animikii is based in British Columbia on Coast Salish territory and they work everywhere.
+Mark is currently a designer with Animikii, Inc. Animikii Inc. is a web-services company building custom software, web applications and websites.
+Working with leading Indigenous groups across North America to leverage technology for social, economic and cultural initiatives.
+As a 100% Indigenous-owned technology company Animikii works with their clients to implement solutions that amplify their efforts and achieve better outcomes for Indigenous people in these areas.
+Animikii is based in British Columbia on Coast Salish territory, and they work everywhere.

-In addition to Mark’s private and public sector design experience, he is one of the few designers with deep roots and experience designing for Canada’s First Nations communities and organizations.
+In addition to Mark’s private and public sector design experience, he is one of the few designers with deep roots and experience designing for Canada’s Indigenous communities and organizations.
 Mark’s portfolio is rich in annual reports, corporate brochures, research reports and book cover designs, but Mark’s real passion is for branding and visual identity.
-Mark has worked with a number of organizations to design their entire visual identity including logo, business collateral's, internal materials and stationary.
+Mark has worked with many organizations to design their entire visual identity including logo, business collateral's, internal materials and stationery.

 Mark holds a Diploma in Graphic Design from Seneca College in Toronto and is a Certified Graphic Designer (CGD™) with the Graphic Designers of Canada.
 He is the past president of GDC Arctic Chapter and commits his time and expertise to many non-profit organizations.
 Mark is connected to his Indigenous roots and is a proud Ojibwa from the Little Grand Rapids First Nation.